By Deborah Goonan, Independent American Communities

 Shelly Marshall (Arizona)

-Advocate and author.
-Both books include specific tips and suggestions for homeowners to oust an over-controlling HOA board, and bring peace and democracy back to the community.
+Shelly Marshall is an advocate and author of two HOA educational books.
+The publications include specific tips and suggestions for homeowners seeking to oust an over-controlling HOA board, in order to bring peace and democracy back to their community.

 Marjorie Murray (California)

-CCHAL also sponsors consumer-friendly legislation in California for owners and residents of HOA-governed common interest developments.
+CCHAL is a 501(c)(3) organization that has sponsored HOA consumer-friendly legislation in California on behalf of property owners and residents of HOA-governed common interest developments.

 Disclaimer: this post is provided for information only.
-I am not an attorney.
-I do not endorse any particular legal strategy or attorney. – Deborah Goonan, IAC
+I am not an attorney. – Deborah Goonan, IAC